-According to the Surgeon General’s National Strategy for Suicide Prevention (2001), a gatekeeper is someone in a position to recognize a crisis and the warning signs that someone may be contemplating suicide.
-Gatekeepers in the University setting include faculty, staff, advisors, campus health practitioners, counselors, police officers and supervisors, and many others who are in regular interaction with students who can recognize and refer someone at risk of suicide.
+According to the Surgeon General’s National Strategy for Suicide Prevention (2001), someone who has been trained in QPR is someone in a position to recognize a crisis and the warning signs that someone may be contemplating suicide.
+QPR-trained individuals in the University setting include faculty, staff, advisors, campus health practitioners, counselors, police officers and supervisors, and many others who are in regular interaction with students who can recognize and refer someone at risk of suicide.

 QPR Trainers at the University of Louisville

 - Sara Choate, UofL Faculty School of Public Health & Information Sciences

 - Tess Collins, Academic Counselor in A&S Psychology

 - Laura Frey, UofL Faculty Kent School of Social Work

 - Jessica Gernert, Student Conduct Coordinator, Dean of Students

 - Riece Hamilton, Interim Program Manager, Health Promotion